-Beauty Is the Beast Volume One is a manga by Tomo Matsumoto, and it was published in North America by Viz Media’s Shojo Beat imprint in 2005.
-The series is rated “T” for teens; from what I’ve read of the series so far, I would agree with this rating.
+Phantom Thief Jeanne Volume One is a manga by Arina Tanemura, and it was published by Viz Media’s Shojo Beat imprint in 2014.
+The series is rated “T” for teens; after reading this volume, I would agree with this rating,

-I wrote this review after reading a copy of Beauty Is the Beast Volume One that I checked out through the King County Library System.
+I wrote this review after reading a review copy of Phantom Thief Jeanne Volume One that was provided to me by Viz Media.